samgholipoor/formium-react/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+### `yarn storybook`
+In order to see the storybook in local mode you shoud run this command and open [http://localhost:6006](http://localhost:6006/) to see on browser.

 ### `prefered node and npm version`